 Getting a loved one into drug or alcohol rehab also may require some convincing on your part as well.
 The family should know the benefits of treatment, which can help them persuade their loved ones to get help.
 NIDA has outlined the principles that make treatment effective, which emphasizes that no single treatment is appropriate for everyone and that treatment varies according to the kind of drug used and clients’ characteristics.
 It also notes that treatment doesn’t have to be voluntary to be effective.
-Drug treatment interventions can be successful, even if they are ordered by a court, a job or as an ultimatum from concerned loved ones.
+Drug treatment interventions can be successful, even if they are ordered by a court, a job, or as an ultimatum from concerned loved ones.

-“Matching treatment settings, interventions, and services to an individual’s particular problems and needs is critical to his or her ultimate success in returning to productive functioning in the family, workplace, and society,” NIDA writes.
+“‘Matching treatment settings, interventions, and services to an individual’s particular problems and needs is critical to his or her ultimate success in returning to productive functioning in the family, workplace, and society,’ NIDA writes.”

 Here are other factors that the agency says makes addiction treatment effective.

+Approved medications may be part of treatment plans.
 It is common to use medication for treatment along with counseling and therapies for some clients, NIDA explains.
 People who are recovering from heroin addiction or opioid addiction may be given methadone, buprenorphine, and naltrexone to wean them off their dependence.
 Recovering alcohol users may be given acamprosate, disulfiram, and naltrexone for treating alcohol dependence.

 Targeted counseling focused on reducing infectious disease risk can help patients further reduce or avoid substance-related and other high-risk behaviors.
 Counseling can also help those who are already infected to manage their illness.”
 HIV/AIDS, hepatitis B, and C, tuberculosis, are some of the health conditions that treatment should screen for when clients come into their care.

+Treatment must last for the proper length of time.
 According to research cited by NIDA, recovering substance abusers need at least three months, or 90 days, in treatment “to significantly reduce or stop their drug use and that the best outcomes occur with longer durations of treatment.”
 Getting back on the path to health will not be a short process.

+Treatment plans should be continually reviewed and changed as needed to fit the individuals’ current needs.
 Clients often need different kinds of services and components combined during the course of their treatment, NIDA writes.
 For example, clients may need medication or medical services In addition to counseling or psychotherapy, NIDA explains.
 Continuing care ensures clients are getting their best shot at recovery.